|

 Why I made this decision:

-- I did not want to remove my physical SIM and risk losing it.
-I wanted to keep my number live.
+• I didn’t want to take my UK SIM out and risk losing it.

-- It was the cheapest option for me.
-This was honestly the last consideration, the convenience factor of the above was far greater.
+• It was the cheapest option for me.
+Honestly, this was the last thing I considered.
+Convenience was the main reason.

 Get your eSIM here